On Stable and Unstable Behaviours of Certain Rotation Segments: A Broader Class of (non generic) Diffeomorphisms

 \section{A Broader Class of (non generic) Diffeomorphisms}

-In the proof of Theorem~\ref{instability}, we keep the fixed points far away from the support of the perturbation.
-Thus, the rotation set after the perturbation contains the point $(0,0)$.
+In the proof of Theorem~\ref{instability}, we keep the fixed points away from the support of the perturbation.
+Thus, the rotation set after the perturbation still contains the point $(0,0)$.
 On the other hand, it seems possible that $(0,0)$ will be "mode locked" in the following sense.
-Possibly, for all sufficiently small perturbation, $(0,0)$ is not contained in the interior of the perturbed rotation set.
+Possibly, for all sufficiently small perturbations, $(0,0)$ is not contained in the interior of the perturbed rotation set.
 This intuition comes from the phenomenon called rational mode locking.
-The case when the rotation set has non-empty interior was treated in the paper~\cite{Addas_Calvez}.
-One of the theorems proved in ~\cite{Addas_Calvez} states that rational mode locking happens under some conditions that are satisfied for generic one-parameter families.
+The case when the rotation set has non-empty interior was treated in ~\cite{Addas_Calvez}.
+One of the theorems proved there states that rational mode locking happens under some conditions that are satisfied for generic one-parameter families.